byrobingames/unityads/README.md

 **GDPR Compliance** <br/>
 UnityAds will automatically present users with an opportunity to opt-out of targeted advertising.
 See [https://unityads.unity3d.com/help/legal/gdpr](https://unityads.unity3d.com/help/legal/gdpr)

+It is also possible to set the consent programmatically, use the set consent to YES/NO block. (see documentation and block section)

 ## How to Install

 To install this Engine Extension, go to the toolset (byRobin Extension Mananger) in the Extension menu of your game inside Stencyl.<br/>